 The debate about whether to end Selective Service registration or expand it to women has been framed as a debate about whether registration is desirable as a fallback for military mobilization.
-But the first question for Congress whether registration of anyone is even capable of serving that purpose.
+But the question Congress needs to answer first is whether registration of anyone is even capable of serving any military purpose.

-The fact is that, like it or not, Selective Service registration is a failure, and any attempt to expand it to women will be a similar failure.
+The simple fact is that, like it or not, Selective Service registration is a failure, and any attempt to expand it to women will be a similar failure.